 And lede us not into temptacion but delyuere us from euyl.

 Notice that four of the words—reume, dettes/dettouris, temptacion, and delyuere—are of French origin.
-If the words “realm,” “debt,” “temptation” and “deliver” seem germane to English, it’s because they are.
-By this point in time, the proportion of French vocabulary in legal and literary English is in fact much higher than in the straightforward language of the Bible of this excerpt.
-The language since the thirteenth century has so thoroughly naturalized French that your typical native speaker today is blissfully unaware these words come from French.
-Likewise of French origin are plenty of words I’ve just used in the previous sentences of this paragraph: notice, germane, point, proportion, legal, literary, vocabulary, considerably, naturalized, plenty, just, used, sentences, and paragraph, while ultimately, origin, century, typical, native, and previous come from Latin directly, or indirectly via French.
+If the words “realm,” “debt,” “temptation” and “deliver” seem germane to English, it’s because they are now English.
+By this point in time, the proportion of French vocabulary contained in legal and literary English is in fact much higher than in the straightforward language of the Bible of this excerpt.
+In other words, the language since the thirteenth century has so thoroughly naturalized French that your typical native speaker today is blissfully unaware these words come from French.
+Likewise of French origin are plenty of words I’ve just used in the previous sentences of this paragraph: “notice,” “germane,” “point,” “proportion,” “legal,” “literary,” “vocabulary,” “considerably,” “naturalized,” “plenty,” “just,” “used,” “sentences,” and “paragraph,” while “ultimately,” “origin,” “century,” “typical,” “native,” and “previous” come from Latin directly, or indirectly via French.
 This huge influx of French into English was not a bad thing.
-The balance of Germanic vocabulary on the one hand and Latinate (i.e. French and Latin) vocabulary on the other gives English its identity and flavor.
-Removing the latter in a vain fantasy of returning English to a purer “Anglo” past would denude the language and render it wholly alien (there are actually people who want to do this).
+The balance of Germanic vocabulary and Latinate (i.e., French and Latin) vocabulary gives English its identity and flavor.
+Removing the latter in a vain fantasy of returning English to a purer “Anglo” past would denude the language and render it quite alien (there are actually people who want to do this).